jsreport/docs/docs/html-to-xlsx.md

 - `background-color` - cell background color
 - `color` - cell foreground color
 - `border` - all the `border-[left|right|top|bottom]-width`, `border-[left|right|top|bottom]-style`, `border-[left|right|top|bottom]-color` will be transformed into Excel cells borders.
+- `transform: rotate()` - rotate text at certain angles to produce vertical text (only specific set of angles work to replicate what the xlsx format supports).
 - `text-align` - text horizontal align in the Excel cell
 - `vertical-align` - vertical align in the Excel cell
 - `width` - the Excel column will get the highest width; it can be little bit inaccurate because of pixel to Excel points conversion